 Since we only guarantee up to 3m of printed fabric, orders of 4m or more that have a flaw will most likely have extra meters included to compensate for the flaws.
 For example, of you order 5m of 1 print and there's a major flaw towards to the middle of the 5m, we will include and extra 1m of printed fabric.
 For an order of 20m of fabric with a major flaw say 4m in from the end, we will include around 2m of extra fabric.
 The amount of extra fabric is generally determined by the size of the order and the impact of the flaw.

 Washing Reactive Fabrics

 Reactive printed fabrics are permanent.
-However, they are sensitive to washing, especially the first couple times after printing.
+However, they are sensitive to washing the first couple times after printing.
 We include washing instructions in our shipments.
 They are:

 How to wash reactive fabrics: Wash fabrics separately from other items on a regular wash cycle using warm water.
 You must use a full water cycle (not reduced) as any excess ink that washes off must be diluted so as not to transfer back onto the fabric.
 Add 1 cup of vinegar and 2 teaspoons of salt to the washer.
 Transfer fabrics immediately to the dryer.
 Do not allow to sit wet in the washing machine.
 If fabrics do sit, you may see bluish stains where ink heavy services transfer to lighter areas.
 If this happens, wash again using the same full water settings and detergent.